 Of the 4.3 million young adults aged 20 to 29 in 2011, 42% (or 1.8 million) lived with their parents.
 This compared with 27% in 1981.

 That is a lot of folks still living at home.
-Some financial folks are saying it is a symptom of the problems with the housing bubbles in major cities, I don’t think I agree.
-I have stated before that young folk should not aspire to live at their parents’ lifestyle when they first move away from home, but that seems to have fallen on deaf ears.
+Some financial folks are saying it is a symptom of the housing bubbles in major cities.
+I don’t think I agree.
+I have stated before that young folk should not aspire to live their parents’ lifestyle when they first move away from home, but that seems to have fallen on deaf ears.

-Given the rhetoric coming out of the United States about whether Mr. Trump gets elected, remember that Canada welcomes everyone (however leave your guns down south).
-My guess is that this could be like the Draft Dodgers that moved to Toronto in the mid-60’s, and help the Canadian economy greatly.
-I guess another interesting question is if there was a sudden influx of “Yankee Dollars” would this cause even more inflation of the housing bubbles in Toronto and Vancouver (likely places for our American cousins to move)?
-A ludicrously over-priced condo in Toronto might seem cheap, if you got a 25% discount due to a low Canadian Dollar.
+Given the rhetoric coming out of the United States about whether Mr. Trump gets elected, remember that Canada welcomes everyone (however, leave your guns down south).
+This could be like the Draft Dodgers that moved to Toronto in the mid-’60s and helped the Canadian economy immensely.
+Another interesting question is if there was a sudden influx of “Yankee Dollars,” would this cause even more inflation of the housing bubbles in Toronto and Vancouver (likely places for our American cousins to move)?
+A ludicrously over-priced condo in Toronto might seem cheap if you got a 25% discount due to a low Canadian Dollar.